-Cincinnati mayor to deliver State of the City address
+Cincinnati mayor delivers State of the City address

-CINCINNATI, OH (FOX19) - Mayor John Cranley will deliver the annual State of the City address at Music Hall Tuesday night.
+CINCINNATI, OH (FOX19) - Mayor John Cranley delivered his the annual State of the City address at Music Hall Tuesday night.

-The mayor is expected to announce new projects for the city, his legislative goals for the upcoming year and tout the city’s accomplishments, such as the reduction of crime.
+The mayor was expected to announce new projects for the city, his legislative goals for the upcoming year and tout the city’s accomplishments, such as the reduction of crime.

 Homicides and shootings through Oct.
 13 are at their lowest figures since 2013, according to statistics on the police department’s website.